WilsonHorse1/docs/docs/connectors/zoom/cloud-recording.md

 ---

 # Zoom - Download a cloud recording
 This action allows you to download cloud recordings directly from Zoom and send them to downstream applications.
-When cloud recordings are finished in Zoom, you can send them to CRM tools like Salesforce so the recordings for a sales call can be as a salesperson's fingertips.
+When cloud recordings are finished in Zoom, you can send them to CRM tools like Salesforce so the recordings for a sales call can be at a salesperson's fingertips.

 ![Cloud recording](~@img/zoom/cloud-recording.png)
 <center><i>Download a cloud recording from Zoom</i></center>